How to Create and Install a Website Favicon

 They are there every time you get online and visit your favorite websites, but you may have never even noticed them.
 Favicons, or favorite icons, are those small icons that, depending on your browser, may appear next to a website’s name or URL in the browser’s address bar, tab and/or bookmarks bar.
 They are usually logos or some other graphical representation of the company or organization.

-Because I’m using Google Chrome, favicons appear both in the browser tab and the bookmark bar.
+Because I’m using Google Chrome, the icons appear both in the browser tab and the bookmark bar.

 Why are favicons important?